MTG/freesound/README.md

-Freesound is a project by "MTG":http://www.mtg.upf.edu
+Freesound is a project by the Music Technology Group (MTG, http://www.mtg.upf.edu), Universitat Pompeu Fabra

-All the source code in this repository is licensed as GNU Affero (see License directory)
+All the source code in this repository is licensed as GNU Affero (see LICENSE file).